pepperize/projen-awscdk-construct/README.md

 npx projen new --from @pepperize/projen-awscdk-construct@latest
 ```

 _Note: it will install the `latest` version.
-If you don't specify the `latest` version, it won't be upgraded while running `npx projen`_
+If you don't specify the `latest` version, it won't be upgraded while running `yarn install`_

 ## Create a new projen project type